-With focused efforts on community safety, diversity, and inclusion, the environment, and volunteerism, The UPS Foundation is upholding its mission to build safer, more resilient, and inclusive communities around the world.
+With focused efforts on community safety, equity and inclusion, the environment, and volunteerism, The UPS Foundation is upholding its mission to build safer, more resilient, and inclusive communities around the world.
 Learn more about our community safety work below:

 Humanitarian Relief & Resilience Program